RenatoRibas/RenatoRibas/README.md

 - **Systems integration**.
 - **Software development**.

-My goal is to integrate Information Technology (IT) with Automation Technology (AT).
+My goal is to integrate Information Technology (IT) with Automation Technology (OT).
 To achieve this, I continuously stay updated on:

 - **Software Engineering**.
 - **Machine Learning**.